openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/advanced-operations/zfs-clone.md

 ```

 :::note
 The clone PVC should also be of the same size as that of the original volume.
 Currently resize is not supported.
 Also, note that the poolname should also be same, as across the ZPOOL clone is not supported.
-So, if you are using a separate storageclass for the clone PVC, please make sure it refers to the same ZPOOL.
+So, if you are using a separate storageclass for the clone PVC, make sure it refers to the same ZPOOL.
 :::

 ```